SeedscapeEcology/Policies-and-Responsbilities/Code_of_Conduct.md

 Members of the community who violate these rules - no matter how much they have contributed to the Beckman Research Group, or how specialised their skill set - will be approached by Noelle Beckman.
 If inappropriate behaviour persists then the issue will be escalated according to procedures in Utah State's policy on [Title IX/Affirmative Action](http://aaeo.usu.edu/)

 **To report an issue** please contact [Noelle Beckman](https://github.com/seedscape).
 All communication will be treated as confidential.
+Note, as a USU employee, I am required to report information regarding sexual misconduct to the USU Title IX Coordinator.

 ### Flexible working hours